phdjsep/quarto-club/README.md

-# Welcome to Quarto Club!
+# Welcome to QMD Club!

 Hi!
 We started this website to help showcase the many amazing websites that can be created using [Quarto](https://quarto.org/).
 Feel free to look around and get inspired!